-Waukesha County Alcohol Treatment Court Rules
+Waukesha County OWI Treatment Court Rules

 - 1. Do not possess or consume any alcohol or drugs.
-This includes "non-alcoholic" beer, foods cooked with alcohol, and drugs not prescribed to you. - 2.
-NO driving/operating any vehicle without a valid driver's license. - 3.
-You shall not enter or frequent any establishment where the primary function is the sale of alcohol, including bars, taverns and liquor stores without prior consent. - 4.
-Meet with your case manager as directed, and attend all scheduled court sessions. - 5.
-Your case manager can request an immediate urinalysis/breathalyzer at anytime and reserves the right to conduct a scheduled or unscheduled home visit at anytime. - 6.
-Comply with all treatment requirements; including any aftercare recommendations and weekly attendance at self-help meetings.
-Must attend one ATC/HHS Alumni meeting per month. - 7.
+This includes "non-alcoholic" beer, foods cooked with alcohol, CBD oil and drugs not prescribed to you. - 2.
+NO driving/operating any vehicle without a valid driver's license.
+You are responsible for all IID readings, including any positives, they will be assumed to be yours.
+You are also required to get your IID recalibrated monthly. - 3.
+You must be a Waukesha County resident throughout your entire participation in the program.
+All participants will be required to provide proof of residency prior to admission. - 4.
+You shall not enter or frequent any establishment whose primary function is the sale of alcohol, including bars, taverns and liquor stores without prior consent. - 5.
+Meet with your case manager as directed and attend all scheduled court sessions. - 6.
+Your case manager can request an immediate urinalysis/breathalyzer at anytime and reserves the right to conduct a scheduled or unscheduled home visit at anytime. - 7.
+Comply with all treatment requirements, including any aftercare recommendations and weekly attendance at self-help meetings.
+Must attend one OTC Alumni meeting per month. - 8.
 NO use of any medications containing alcohol (i.e. Nyquil and cough medications) or any mouthwashes containing alcohol (i.e. Listerine).
 Make sure to read labels prior to use.
 It is your responsibility to be certain that the products you are using do not contain alcohol.
-Ignorance is not an excuse. - 8.
+Ignorance is not an excuse. - 9.
 Report ALL medications you use to your case manager (including over-the-counter products).
 You need to report when you are prescribed a new medication, when you get your prescriptions refilled and when you stop taking a medication.
-You must provide the actual prescription bottle for verification and sign releases for your case manager to contact your prescribing physicians and dentists. - 9.
-Report police contact of any sort and follow all probation/parole rules if applicable. - 10.
-Submit work information to be verified by case manager. - 11.
-Comply with all sanctions as a result of noncompliance in the program. - 12.
-Seek permission of the Alcohol Treatment Court Team prior to making plans to leave town.
-(See page 16 for rules regarding alternative testing while out of town) - 13.
-Comply with the Drug/Alcohol Testing Rules and Procedures. - 14.
-Participants must hold or obtain full-time employment, and/or be enrolled in full or parttime school. - 15.
-Participants must disclose their means of support and may be required to develop a budget, detailing their monthly income.
-This could result in a change in the monthly program fee. - 16.
-Participant must stay current with financial obligations, including but not limited to: monthly program participation fee, SCRAM fees, and OWI fine payment plan.
+You must provide the actual prescription bottle for verification and sign releases for your case manager to contact your prescribing physicians and dentists.
+You must provide a signed prescription medication form from every prescribing physician and dentist. (see page 26) - 10.
+Report police contact of any sort and follow all probation/parole rules if applicable. - 11.
+Submit work information to be verified by case manager. - 12.
+Comply with all sanctions as a result of noncompliance in the program. - 13.
+Seek permission of the OWI Treatment Court Team prior to making plans to leave town.
+(See page 24 for rules regarding alternative testing while out of town) - 14.
+Comply with the Drug/Alcohol Testing Rules and Procedures. - 15.
+Participants must hold or obtain full-time employment, and/or be enrolled in full or part-time school.